 A curbless walk-in shower forms a seamless line with the bathroom floor.
 These shower stalls allow wheelchair access and facilitate easy entrance for those unable to enter a bathtub shower or curbed shower stall with ease.
 The level of difficulty involved in building a curbless walk-in shower ultimately depends on how much you need to modify your bathroom to accommodate a stall.

 The shower base is comprised of three layers.
-These layers — the prepan, the pan and the shower floor, prevent water from leaking through the shower floor to the bathroom floor.
+These layers — the prepan, the pan and the shower floor — prevent water from leaking through the shower floor to the bathroom floor.
 To build a curbless walk-in shower, the shower pan and prepan must sit below the bathroom floor, so the shower floor sits even with the bathroom floor for a seamless walk-in.
 Shower pans create a watertight seal beneath the shower stall.

-Solutions include modifying walls by tiling over them and installing pre-made plastic walling designed for shower stalls.
-You can tile over surfaces such as wood, plaster, wallboards and masonry, though never over wallpapers or fabrics -- you must remove paper or fabric before tiling.
-Installing pre-made plastic shower walling may require removing part of an existing wall.
+Solutions include modifying walls by tiling over them and installing premade plastic walling designed for shower stalls.
+You can tile over surfaces such as wood, plaster, wallboards and masonry, though never over wallpapers or fabrics — you must remove paper or fabric before tiling.
+Installing premade plastic shower walling may require removing part of an existing wall.

 Getting the right flooring for a curbless walk-in shower stall may entail extensive changes to your bathroom.
 If you want the shower to create a seamless floor line with your bathroom, you should tile the entire floor of the bathroom.
 Even if you install a door with a waterproof seal, water can leak from a curbless shower every time you open the door.

 Faucets and Doors

-If your bathroom already contained a shower and you simply need to modify it to create a curbless walk-in, leave the shower spout at its normal height and move the valve up the pipe so it sits 48 inches from the floor.
+If your bathroom already contains a shower and you simply need to modify it to create a curbless walk-in, leave the shower head at its normal height and move the valve up the pipe so it sits 48 inches from the floor.
 Installing the valve too low can put the shower controls out of easy reach.